Loading...

 How to consume chapati, english indian shahi paneer without glucose spikes

-Add a portion of lentils or beans to your meal for additional fiber and protein.
+Add a small serving of lentils or beans to your meal.
+These can provide additional protein and fiber.

 healthspan-mbl